geezee/denomination/README.md

 # Denomination

-Denomination is an experimental implementation of Genus [1] in the DLang.
+Denomination is an experimental (proof of concept) implementation of Genus [1] in DLang.

-At the moment only constraints are supported, the only models used are the default models.
+Support for (non-default) models is limited and its API is very clunky.

-# Defining Constraints
+## Defining Constraints

 Constraints can be defined as follows: